chris-ch/webscrapetools/README.md

-# A basic but persistent, threadsafe caching system
+# A basic but fast, persistent and threadsafe caching system

 **Basic commands**